 I am wondering how to drill small holes in certain pieces to accommodate certain designs.
 How would I drill holes in sterling silver or brass components?
 Also, how would I drill an extra hole in a pendant made of howlite?
 HELP!

-Let's address metal first.
-The tool should be automatic for best results.
-An automatic tool will eliminate a lot of hard work for our hands as well as speed up the process of drilling.
+For drilling metal: An automatic tool will eliminate a lot of hard work for our hands as well as speed up the process of drilling.

-The rotary grinding and polishing tool or the 8-bit mini rotary tool set with diamond coated steel bits will handle metals.
-These tools hold a variety of drill bit sizes.
-Accessory kits are available.
+The rotary grinding and polishing tool, 8-bit mini rotary tool set with diamond coated steel bits, drill press or flexible shaft tool fitted with spiral drill bits will handle most metals.
+These tools hold a variety of drill bit sizes and accessory kits are available.

 When creating holes with any method, burs or splinters of metal may form at the top and bottom surface from the pressure of drilling.
-Finishing, that is, cleaning up the hole, is important, especially if you plan to insert thread, coated stringing wire or even metal wires through the hole(s).
+Finishing, that is, cleaning up the hole, is important, especially if you plan to insert thread, coated stringing wire or even metal wire through the hole(s).
 Reamers, sanding and buffing accessories for the rotary tools are a perfect way to clean up those metal splinters.

-For automatic stone drilling, you should use the rotary tools listed above with diamond-coated drill bits and burs.
+For automatic stone drilling, the rotary tools listed above can be used with diamond-coated drill bits and burs.
 You can create a dimple using a diamond coated bur, similar to dimpling metal with a center punch.
 Using a coolant (such as water) is also recommended as it helps reduce heat and friction from the automatic drilling of stone, as well as reduces the dust.
 This is particularly relevant to pearl drilling.
 You may also wish to use a ring clamp or other buffered gripping tool for stability while you drill the stone pendant.